-As Der Spiegel quite rightfully wrote, Porto is being flooded by tourists which is phenomenal for the local economy, but it also brings its downsides, such as an up rise of tourists traps.
+As Der Spiegel wrote, Porto is being flooded by tourists which is good for the local economy, but it also brings a rise of tourists traps.

 A few things before we dive into the amazing world of the traditional restaurants in Porto: